DeveloperShubham1997/GET_VACCINATED/README.md

 # HOW TO GET TELEGRAM API TOKEN
--->you will get your telegram api token here
+-->you will get your telegram api token after your bot is created

 # HOW TO GET CHAT ID
 -->add your bot to your group and hit "/my_id" in chat